OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

         ],
     }
     ```
-    You'll notice that this JSON file describes the function, listing the types and dimensionality of the results and parameters.

     4. You will need to re-register this change once you have saved the file.
 In Excel, select **Insert > Add-ins > My Add-ins**.
 This will bring up a list of available add-ins.
 Under “Developer Add-ins" you will see your add-in, under the name “Excel Custom Function.”
 Select it to register it.

-    In cell B1, run the function `=CONTOSO.STOCKPRICE("MSFT")`.
+    5. In cell B1, run the function `=CONTOSO.STOCKPRICE("MSFT")`.
 It should show you the stock price for one share of Microsoft stock right now.

 ## Create a streaming asynchronous custom function